Macron In Rome To Turn Populist Page - UrduPoint

 - Immigration - Immigration is expected to dominate talks between the two neighbours, which are likely also to include discussions on the ambitions of the new European Commission in Brussels and bringing stability to strife-torn Libya.

-Salvini spent most of his time in office railing against charity vessels that rescued people and against migrants themselves.
+Salvini spent most of his time in office railing against charity vessels that rescue people at sea, and against migrants themselves.

 Rome is trying to initiate an automatic system to distribute migrants who are rescued in the Mediterranean and brought to Italy.